Skip to Content

 What is pocket WiFi?

 Pocket WiFi is a small portable device with a SIM card inside which transforms 3G and 4G signals into a private and secure WiFi connection.
-It's perfect for tablets, smartphones and laptop users who want to stay connected with high-speed wireless internet whilst travelling.
+It's perfect for tablets, smartphones, and laptop users who want to stay connected with high-speed wireless internet whilst traveling.

 For example, you're walking the streets of Tokyo, and want to find a good restaurant to sample some traditional Japanese foods.
 A simple search on TripAdvisor or Google Maps will quickly pinpoint the best restaurants nearby with directions on how to get there.